Perspective | Bomb threats damage us, even when nothing explodes

 Ah, the memories?

-As the threat of last century’s racial violence revisits them, today’s generation living in an era of active shooter drills may never be “all clear.”
+As the threat of last century’s racial violence revisits them, today’s generation, living in an era of active shooter drills, may never be “all clear.”